Bayesian Social Influence in the Online Realm: Experiment I

-Before starting the survey the participants were given the instructions (shown in Figure~\ref{fig:screenshot_instructions}).
-The subjects were asked to click on the image (Fig.\ref{fig:screenshot_survey1}) to watch the video, see the feedback of other people, and to evaluate the video (Fig.\ref{fig:ytvideopage}).
-For each video in the survey there were five questions about the video (Fig.\ref{fig:screenshot_survey2}).
-These questions were visible to the participant before she started to watch the video.
-The participant was not allowed to answer the questions without watching the video and she had to answer all of them to watch the next video.
+Before starting the survey the participants are given the instructions (nearly identical for both experiments, Figure~\ref{fig:screenshot_instructions}).
+The subjects are asked to click on the image to watch the video, see the feedback of other people, and to evaluate the video.
+For each video, we ask a set of questions about the video (Figure~\ref{fig:survey}).
+The participant can see the questions before watching the video, but cannot answer them without playing the video first, and all questions must be answered before advancing to the next video.
+The pages with the videos look exactly like in the original systems, i.e., in Youtube and Vimeo, except the social feedback to the videos is modified to various extent under different experimental conditions.
+The comments are shown under videos in the reverse chronological order of their original creation date, reflecting the default setting in the respective video-sharing platforms at the time when the experiments were performed.